microsoft/vscode-docs/blogs/2021/06/10/remote-repositories.md

 We are very excited for you to try out Remote Repositories and can't wait for your feedback.

-Please install the [Remote Repositories](https://marketplace.visualstudio.com/items?itemName=github.remotehub) extension, and file any issues or feature requests on the [VS Code GitHub repo](https://github.com/microsoft/vscode/issues) or Tweet us your thoughts [@code](https://twitter.com/code).
+Please install the [Remote Repositories](https://marketplace.visualstudio.com/items?itemName=github.remotehub) extension.
+You can file any [issues or feature requests](https://github.com/microsoft/vscode-remote-repositories-github) or Tweet us your thoughts [@code](https://twitter.com/code).

 You can also check out our new [YouTube video](https://www.youtube.com/watch?v=wHsmaXoGIXI) about how to use the Remote Repositories extension.